berkantalperen/ur/ur_imu_teleop_ws/ur_imu_teleop_ws_readme.md

 - The IMU orientation is treated as a **target orientation in the base frame**.
 If your IMU frame differs, you should add a TF transform or pre-rotate the quaternion before publishing.
 - `imu_servo_node` publishes **only angular velocity** commands for wrist orientation.
 Linear motion is set to zero.

+## Troubleshooting

+- **TF lookup failed: "base_link" passed to lookupTransform argument target_frame does not exist**
+  - MoveIt/UR driver is not publishing TF yet.
+Make sure the UR driver + MoveIt Servo stack is running and that the frames match your robot (`base_frame` / `ee_frame` parameters).